Duchies of Silesia: Breakup of Polish Silesia (1138–1335)

-In the (vain) hope to prevent an inheritance dispute, the Piast prince Bolesław III Wrymouth by his last will and testament had divided Poland into hereditary provinces distributed among his four sons: Masovia, Kujawy, Greater Poland and Silesia.
+In the (vain) hope to prevent an inheritance dispute, the Piast prince Bolesław III Wrymouth by his last will and testament had divided Poland into hereditary provinces distributed among his four sons: Masovia, Sandomierz, Greater Poland and Silesia.
 Beside which, the Seniorate Province (Lesser Poland) with the residence of Kraków was reserved for the eldest, who according to the principle of agnatic seniority was to be High Duke of all Poland.
 This act inadvertently started the process known as Fragmentation of Poland.

-Bolesław's son Władysław II received the Duchy of Silesia and, as the eldest, was also granted the title of a High Duke among with the Seniorate Province.
+Bolesław's son Władysław II received the Duchy of Silesia and, as the eldest, was also granted the title of a High Duke along with the Seniorate Province.
 Nevertheless, after he had tried to gain control over all Poland, he was banned and expelled by his younger half-brothers in 1146.
 Bolesław's second eldest son Bolesław IV the Curly, Duke of Masovia, became Polish High Duke.
 When, in 1163, Władysław's three sons, backed by Emperor Frederick I Barbarossa returned to Poland, Bolesław IV had to restore their heritage.

 After ten years of joint rule, Władysław's sons finally divided Silesia in 1173: